0xDamian/Discord-Bot-Template/README.md

 # Discord-Bot-Template
 This is a template for a Discord bot written in Python (discord.py v2).
-It is also an Open-source version of CyberSecHaven Discord bot.
+It is also an Open-source version of DAMNSEC Discord bot.

 Creating Discord bots can be really nice projects for beginners, that said, this is simply a template.
 You can read the code and see how it works (Updates to this template will be made).